ARLINGTON

 BIOGRAPHIES

-Jack started out as an Irish dancer, touring internationally from the age of seventeen with Rhythm of the Dance and Celtic Legends.
-He then worked with Ériu Dance Company which awakened new curiosity about different ways of moving, and went on to re-train at Rambert School of Ballet and Contemporary Dance.
-Now living and working back in Glasgow, Jack has worked extensively as a performer for Shotput and Éowyn Emerald & Dancers, as well as on projects with Michael Clark, Farah Saleh, Aya Kobayashi & Monika Smekot, Rob Heaslip, Barrowland Ballet, Company Chordelia and others.
+Jack is a dancer living and working in Glasgow.
+He began working as an Irish dancer in 2008, touring internationally with Rhythm of the Dance, Celtic Legends and Ériu Dance Company.
+Since re-training at Rambert School of Ballet and Contemporary Dance, Jack has worked extensively as a performer for Shotput and Éowyn Emerald & Dancers, as well as on projects with Michael Clark, Farah Saleh, Aya Kobayashi & Monika Smekot, Rob Heaslip, Barrowland Ballet, Company Chordelia and others.

-He has taught company class as a guest teacher for New Adventures and Stopgap Dance Company, and facilitates classes, mentoring and practitioner training with Scottish Ballet, Paragon, Dance Base, The Work Room, Indepen-dance and others - emphasising inclusion and empowerment through expansive, generous physicality.
+He has taught company class as a guest teacher for New Adventures and Stopgap Dance Company, and facilitates classes, mentoring and practitioner training with Scottish Ballet, Paragon, Dance Base, The Work Room, Indepen-dance and others.

-In 2024-25 Jack began to reconcile his Irish dance background with his contemporary dance practice.
-He was awarded research residencies at Dance Ireland, Dance Limerick and Galway Dance, and premiered the dance-theatre gig not for glory in collaboration with Charlotte Mclean and Malin Lewis.
+In 2025 Jack premiered the dance-theatre gig not for glory in collaboration with Charlotte Mclean and Malin Lewis.

 ALEX AUSTIN | THE YOUNG MAN